-Status and prospect of oil palm cultivation in, Arunachal Pradesh, India
+Status and prospects of oil palm cultivation in Arunachal Pradesh, India

 Abstract

 Oil Palm has been a highly controversial crop around the world.
 It has been introduced massively in the South-East Asia because of its economic profitability.
 However, it has also been criticized by various scholars for its negative environmental consequences.
-India has been the major consumer of palm oil over the years and more than 90% of its need is meet up through imported source.
-Thus, in order to become self-sufficient, Indian government has been promoting expansion of oil palm cultivation.
+India has been the major consumer of palm oil over the years, and more than 90% of its need is met through imported sources.
+Thus, to become self-sufficient, Indian government has been promoting the expansion of oil palm cultivation.
 In the mean time oil palm has been introduced in Arunachal to meet the above target among others.
 Result of the study suggest that the growth rate of oil palm has been declining ever since its inception.
 However, the actual growth has been in rise though the rate has declined drastically.
-Furthermore, the study suggest that the productivity of the oil palm in study area has been at the two ends of the extreme low and high.
+Furthermore, the study suggests that the productivity of the oil palm in study area has been at the two ends of extremely low and high.
 But, the low productivity in this case is because of more than two-third of the area under oil palm in the study area is still under the juvenile phase of cultivation.
-Therefore, we conclude that the growth rate of oil palm is expected to be slow but the productivity is expected to increase, with the increase in production as the oil palm cultivation matures over the time.
+Therefore, we conclude that the growth rate of oil palm is expected to be slow but the productivity is expected to increase, with the increase in production as the oil palm cultivation matures over time.

 Introduction

-Tropical palm, known as Oil palm (Elaeis guineensis) is native to west and central Africa.
+Tropical palm, known as Oil palm (Elaeis guineensis), is native to West and central Africa.
 For oil palm to produce at its best, the climate must be right (Abubakar et al., 2021).
 Daily ideal temperatures are between 27 and 28°C, with monthly maximums of 30-32°C and minimums of 21–24°C (Abubakar et al., 2021).
 The minimum temperature in the coldest month should be higher than 18°C (Abubakar et al., 2022a, 2022b).
 At temperatures below 15°C, seedling growth stops, and at temperatures below 18°C the growth also stops (Verheye, 2010).
-According to Oettli et al., (2018), the air should have a relative humidity of at least 85% and solar radiation should be at least 16 or 17 MJ m−1d−1.
-Furthermore, according to Verheye, (2010) and Paterson et al., (2015), oil palms normally require 150 mm of rain per month, with an annual rainfall of 2000–2500 mm and a maximum of 2-3 months of dry spell.
+According to Oettli et al. (2018), the air should have a relative humidity of at least 85% and solar radiation should be at least 16 or 17 MJ m−1d−1.
+Furthermore, according to Verheye (2010) and Paterson et al. (2015), oil palms normally require 150 mm of rain per month, with an annual rainfall of 2000–2500 mm and a maximum of 2-3 months of dry spell.
 Many different types of soils are suitable for the cultivation of oil palm until the soil is well drained (Abubakar et al., 2021).
-The main growing regions for the crop are low-elevation tropical lowlands, which were formerly covered in dense rainforests and in oil palm plantations, physical soil characteristics are more significant than soil fertility (Verheye, 2010).
+The main growing regions for the crop are low-elevation tropical lowlands, which were formerly covered in dense rainforests and in oil palm plantations.
+Physical soil characteristics are more significant than soil fertility (Verheye, 2010).
 According to Verheye (2010), soil moisture content and other physical characteristics are more significant than nutrient availability, which may be adjusted with fertilizer application.
 Flat or gradually sloping terrain is the ideal location for agricultural planting (Abubakar et al., 2022a, 2022b)